kumahq/kuma-website/app/_src/reference/transparent-proxy-configuration.md

   {% capture warning %}
   {%- warning -%}
-  You must provide all three executables for each IP version you want to customize (IPv4 or IPv6), meaning if you configure one for IPv6 (e.g., `ip6tables`), you must also specify `ip6tables-save` and `ip6tables-restore`.
+  You must provide all three executables for each IP version you want to customize (IPv4 or IPv6), meaning if you configure one for IPv6 (for example, `ip6tables`), you must also specify `ip6tables-save` and `ip6tables-restore`.
 Partial configurations for either IPv4 or IPv6 are not allowed.
   {%- endwarning -%}
   {% endcapture %}
   {{ warning | indent }}